A case study of intersections on blowups of the moduli of curves: Introduction

 \subsection{Logarithmic pullbacks}

 In Section~\ref{sec: logarithmic-pullbacks} we introduce a general notion of pullback for a logarithmically flat scheme $V$ mapping to $Y$, along logarithmic local complete intersection morphism $X\to Y$ between logarithmically flat schemes.
 We refer the reader to main text for complete formal statements.
-For the moment, we note two special cases: (i) if $X\to Y$ is a logarithmic blowup along a regularly embedded center, the pullback is the class of the strict transform; (ii) if $X\to Y$ is the diagonal morphism of a logarithmically smooth scheme, the pullback gives rise to an intersection product that is calculated by passing to a blowup of $Y$ and intersecting strict transforms.
+For the moment, we note two special cases in which there is a well-behaved pullback: \begin{enumerate}[(i)] \item if $X\to Y$ is a logarithmic blowup along a regularly embedded center, the pullback is the class of the strict transform; \item if $X\to Y$ is the diagonal morphism of a logarithmically smooth scheme, the pullback gives rise to an intersection product that is calculated by passing to a blowup of $Y$ and intersecting strict transforms. \end{enumerate}

-The key calculation in this framework is the class of the strict transform of a cycle under a blowup.
+The most important part of this framework is calculating the class of the strict transform of a cycle under a blowup.
 With a supply of cohomology classes from piecewise polynomials, we calculate strict transforms in logarithmic geometry.
 Let $Y$ be a proper and logarithmically smooth scheme over a point, let $Y'\to Y$ be a proper, birational, logarithmically smooth morphism.
 Let